Feminism in South Korea: Radical feminism in South Korea

 As of 2018, the rise of Korean radical feminism can be characterized by several key incidents in Korean feminist history, starting from the perpetual debate between Korean men who claim to be suffering from sexism due to Korea's mandatory military service for males, to the recent acquittal of a rising political star against sexual harassment allegations which was widely regarded to have dealt a significant blow against the country's #MeToo movement.
 Most recently, there have been several radical feminist demonstrations against misogynistic practices.
 The most prominent of these are the widespread use of spy cams in women's bathrooms and the Escape the Corset movement.
 The "Escape the Corset" or "Free the Corset" movement consists of mainly women who seek to challenge the high beauty standards in South Korean society.
-To protest the beauty standards they find damaging, South Korean women choose to boycott makeup, hair dye and cosmetic procedures, a billion-dollar industry in the country.
+To protest the beauty standards they consider damaging, South Korean women choose to boycott makeup, hair dye and cosmetic procedures, a billion-dollar industry in the country.
 These demonstrations have received a large amount of support, where tens of thousands of young Korean women have come out to protest the unfair treatment of women and the biased standards against women.